 Customer accounts: these comprise deposits made with Charity Bank by all depositors.
 Fair value is calculated based on the present value of future payments of principal and interest cash flows.
 Given the majority of customer accounts are considered to be at current market rates, the carrying value generally approximates their fair value.

-Subordinated debt: as at 31st December 2021, there are two types of subordinated loan notes in issue.
-Both are long-term debt liabilities.
+Subordinated debt: as at 31st December 2022, there is one type of subordinated loan note in issue which is a long-term debt liability.